ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-In this project, I will add Integration specs and fix 1+n issues
+In this project, I will add Integration specs and fix n+1 issues should they occur

 ## Built With